-Article 20(1) provides that the Treaty is subject to ratification and the Treaty will enter into force upon the exchange of instruments of ratification.
-Article 20(3) provides that the Treaty applies to requests presented after the date of its entry into force, whether the relevant acts or omission occurred prior to or after that date.
-Article 20(4) provides that either Contracting Party may terminate the Treaty by written notice to the other Contracting Party, termination to take effect six months following the date of notification.
+Article 20 provides that the Treaty shall be subject to ratification and shall enter into force upon exchange of instruments of ratification, which shall be exchanged as soon as possible.
+It further provides that the Treaty shall apply to any request presented after the date of the Treaty's entry into force whether the relevant acts or omissions occurred prior to or after that date.
+Either Party may terminate the Treaty by written notice to the other Party, termination to take effect six months following the date of receipt of the notification.

-A Technical Analysis explaining in detail the provisions of the Treaty is being prepared by the United States negotiating delegation, consisting of representatives from the Departments of Justice and State, and will be transmitted separately to the Senate Committee on Foreign Relations.
-The Department of Justice joins the Department of State in favoring approval of this Treaty by the Senate as soon as possible.
+A Technical Analysis explaining in detail the provisions of the Treaty is being prepared by the United States negotiating delegation, consisting of representatives from the Departments of Justice and State, and will be transmitted separately to the Senate Com-mittee on Foreign Relations.
+The Department of Justice joins the Department of State in fa-voring approval of this Treaty by the Senate as soon as possible.
 Respectfully submitted,